Apozzi/game-of-alice/README.md

 ![Rule 2](https://adeveloper-image-host.s3.us-east-2.amazonaws.com/alice_game_rules_2.png)

-The game is made of a table of NxN numbers with randomized numbers
+The game is made of a table of N x N numbers with randomized numbers looking like this:
+(TO DO)